Finance

 Prerequisites: [FIN 300 or FIN 301 with a grade of C- or better] and [STAT 262, STAT 461, or MGMT 304].
 Range of security investment media explored, alternative investment programs considered and role of securities markets through which goals can be achieved studied.
 (Formerly 6400:343)

-FIN:390 Real Estate Principles: Value Approach (3 Credits)
+FIN 390 Real Estate Principles: Value Approach (3 Units)

 A study of real estate: the profession, the process, and the product.
 Emphasis is on real estate as a product and the valuation process.
 The measurement of value requires tool abilities in accounting, statistics and finance.
 (Formerly 6400:390)

-Prerequisites: at a minimum must have been admitted to a major in a four-year degree granting college, FIN 301, or permission of instructor.
+Prerequisite: FIN 301 or permission of instructor.
 Advanced course in real property appraisal and valuation.
 Techniques and concepts will be covered along with the theory underlying such techniques.
 (Formerly 6400:402)

-Prerequisites: Admission to a major in a four-year degree granting college, ACCT 250, [FIN 300 or FIN 301], and FIN 338.
+Prerequisites: ACCT 250, [FIN 300 or FIN 301], and FIN 338.
 Study of administrative policy determination and decision making within the commercial bank.
 Analysis of policy making in areas of liquidity, loan and security investment and sources of funds.
 (Formerly 6400:436)

-Prerequisites: Admission to a major in a four-year degree granting college, and [FIN 300 or FIN 301] with a grade of C- or better.
+Prerequisite: FIN 300 or FIN 301 with a grade of C- or better.
 Theory and practice of financial wealth maximization in the international business enterprise.
 (Formerly 6400:437)

-Prerequisites: Admission to a major in a four-year degree granting college and [ECON 461 or FIN 437].
+Prerequisite: ECON 461 or FIN 437.
 Examination of recent trends in the expansion of international banking activities and associated revenue maximizing strategies.
 (Formerly 6400:438)

 Prerequisites: FIN 343 and [ECON 325 or MGMT 305].
 Advanced Portfolio Management is a semester long case course.
 The case is the management of the UA Student-Managed Investment Fund.
 This course's primary activity will be the active management of the Fund.
 Current and selected topics relating to investments and financial markets will be discussed as needed in the rapidly changing world economy.
 The course will give the student practical experience in portfolio construction, management and evaluation by managing real money on a real time basis.
 (Formerly 6400:448)

-Prerequisites: Admitted to a major in a four-year degree granting college, [FIN 301 with a grade of C- or better and ACCT 321], or FIN 302.
+Prerequisites: [FIN 301 with a grade of C- or better and ACCT 321], or FIN 302.
 Analysis and interpretation of the financial position and performance of the business firm from the perspective of the credit and financial analyst.
 Emphasizes mechanics and art of financial analysis.
 (Formerly 6400:473)

-Prerequisites: FIN 302 with grade of C or better and admission to a major in a four-year degree granting college.
+Prerequisite: FIN 302 with grade of C or better.
 Pre/Corequisite: FIN 473.
 Case study based course with applications of financial management theories and tools to make decisions in capital budgeting, capital structure, and working capital management.
 (Formerly 6400:485)

-Prerequisites: Admitted to a major in a four-year degree granting college, senior standing, [FIN 302 with a grade of C or better], FIN 338, FIN 343 and [MGMT 305 or ECON 325].
+Prerequisites: [FIN 302 with a grade of C or better], FIN 338, FIN 343 and [MGMT 305 or ECON 325].
 Capstone course with analysis of financial models using advanced spreadsheet techniques.
 Models from personal finance, corporate finance and investments are incorporated, with applications in financial planning, forecasting, portfolio theory and security valuation, option valuation, capital investment and cost of capital.
 (Formerly 6400:489)

-Prerequisites: Admission to a major in a four-year degree granting college, ACCT 250, and FIN 301.
+Prerequisites: ACCT 250 and FIN 301.
 Provides opportunity for study of special topics not covered in current finance courses.
 (Formerly 6400:490)

 Prerequisite: Permission of designated faculty member.
 On the job experience with public or private sector organizations in the financial services field.
 Individual assignments are approved and supervised by the designated member of the faculty in the student's major field.
 Periodic reports and term papers required.
 (Formerly 6400:492)